open-lms-open-source/moodle-vagrant-example/README.md

 Introduction
 ============

-This project serves as an example of how to use the [Moodlerooms development box](https://atlas.hashicorp.com/moodlerooms/boxes/ubuntu-16.04-moodle-dev) that is published to Atlas.
-While you can use this project directly, it is meant as a starting point for your own `Vagrantfile` where you can customize the Moodlerooms development box using [Vagrant provisioning](https://www.vagrantup.com/docs/provisioning/).
+This project serves as an example of how to use the [Blackboard Open LMS development box](https://atlas.hashicorp.com/blackboard-open-source/boxes/ubuntu-16.04-moodle-dev) that is published to Atlas.
+While you can use this project directly, it is meant as a starting point for your own `Vagrantfile` where you can customize the Blackboard Open LMS development box using [Vagrant provisioning](https://www.vagrantup.com/docs/provisioning/).
 So, forking of this project for customization is encouraged.

 This project does not attempt to provide the ideal development environment for every Moodle developer.
-The Moodlerooms team simply wants to share their development box and provide some documentation on how to use it.
+The Blackboard Open LMS team simply wants to share their development box and provide some documentation on how to use it.
 So, please keep that in mind when filing issues and pull requests.

 Overview of the box
 ===================

-The Moodlerooms development box has the following technologies installed:
+The Blackboard Open LMS development box has the following technologies installed:

 * Ubuntu is the operating system
 * Nginx with PHP-FPM